Pressure Canning Turkey Soup – Easy Homemade Recipe

 Serving Pressure Canned Turkey Soup

-Warm up your turkey soup on the stove and served as is, or with homemade egg noodles to make turkey noodle soup.
+In a small pot or sauce pan, warm up your turkey soup on the stove and serve it as is, or with homemade egg noodles to make turkey noodle soup.

-Try it over wild rice, or even over mashed potatoes!
+Try it serving the soup with wild rice, or even over mashed potatoes!

 Instead of cooking the noodles or rice with the entire contents of the jar, strain the liquid from the jar into a pot for cooking noodles or rice.
+Once the rice or noodles are cooked, add the rest of the contents of the jar.
 This keeps the meat and vegetables from being over cooked.

 Depending on how much you plan to make, you can add extra broth or water to cook your starch first.

-Serve & enjoy with a fresh garnish of parsley or sage and a slice of fresh bread!
+Serve & enjoy with a fresh garnish of parsley or sage and a slice of fresh bread and butter!

 Storing Canned Turkey Soup